AdobeDocs/analytics-2.0-apis/segments-guide.md

 ## Retrieving a Single Segment

-You can retrieve segments individually if the segment `id` is known.
-You can get the segment `id` from  report descriptions or other Analytics screens.
+You can retrieve segments individually if you know the segment `id`.
+To find the segment `id`, you can refer to the report descriptions or find it by using the multiple segments endpoint.

 ### Example Request